damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

    ```
+  What does contain the minimum documentation of the service?
-  Documentation of imposed constraints on the productcontain:
+  Documentation of imposed constraints on the product
+  contain:

    - Constraint 1:...
    - Constraint 2:...